When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 New Beach House with Beautiful Landscaping in Florida for Sale or Vacation Rental Property

-Mint is a great choice in terms of beach house paint colors.
-I love the contrast between the deep red shutters and the mint siding, as it feels like the house has a lot of personalities.
+Mint is a cheerful choice for a beach house.
+I love the contrast between deep red shutters and mint siding seen here.
+It feels distinct and full of personality.

 39. Light Coral